myeongsuseong/myeongsuseong.github.io/_pages/research.md

 System development
 ------
 We are interested in building various systems.
+Benchtop system and portable system

 Algorithm development